-This manual provides guidelines and procedures for District and Building Test Coordinators related to the administration of the Performance Evaluation for Alaska's Schools (PEAKS) and Alaska Science assessments.
+This manual provides guidelines and procedures for District and Building Test Coordinators related to the administration of the Performance Evaluation for Alaska's Schools (PEAKS) Assessments.
 Following the instructions in this manual is not only required, but will ensure standardized assessment conditions in all schools.
 Consistent procedures ensure test-score validity and reliability.